• Skip to primary navigation

 Stuffed Zucchini Boats

-Published: Aug 13, 2021 · By: Sweet Daddy D · This post may contain affiliate links · This blog generates income via ads
+Published: Sep 11, 2025 · By: Sweet Daddy D · with Leave a Comment · This post may contain affiliate links · This blog generates income via ads

-Fresh zucchini, hollowed out into a little boat, then stuffed with a filling made of ground pork, zucchini pulp, and the Trinity with lots of garlic and South Louisiana seasonings.
-That's a Stuffed Zucchini Boat.
-Bake it to a golden brown and you have a simple, no-angst meal that will get lots of oohs and aahs.
+Fresh zucchini, hollowed into little boats, stuffed with ground pork, zucchini pulp, the Trinity (yellow onions, celery, and bell peppers), plenty of garlic, and South Louisiana seasonings—that’s a Stuffed Zucchini Boat.
+Baked to a golden brown, it’s a simple, no-angst meal sure to earn plenty of oohs and aahs.

 Sweet Daddy D's Stuffed Zucchini Boats